 “Yeah, right.
 Whatever.
 Now, this is the true story.
 It’s not an asylum.
 But it happened near a cemetery in Sharpsburg, Illinois.
 Her name’s not Emily, but Patty.
 You see…”

-Patty spends her nights sitting in her rocking chair, pink cat slippers on her feet, black afghan covers her legs, chest, and arms.
+Patty spends her nights sitting in her rocking chair, pink cat slippers on her feet, and a black afghan covering her legs, chest, and arms.
 Her head rests on a fluffy white pillow.
 She watches people below from her sixth-floor apartment building hustling with Christmas presents in hand, cars beep their horns to people they know, and semi-trucks zoom by, not paying any attention to the crosswalks.
 Most nights, Patty falls asleep as she glares at the dancing cemetery orbs across the street.

 Patty spends her days at the meat packing factory.
 She keeps to herself and packs meat into boxes.
 When the horn sounds for the break and lunches, she knows of a quiet place to eat and read in the women’s bathroom — a small closet that blends into the wall and is long forgotten.

-On Christmas Eve, Patty hears voices during lunch time.
+On Christmas Eve, Patty hears voices during lunchtime.
 She cracks the door of her hiding place.

 Christi is a new girl to the plant.
 Her blonde hair is high on her head and in a bun.
 “Hey, Janet, who’s that hobbit at the end packing meat?”